leochanj105/MicroVR-Hockey/README.md

 ## Getting started
 The game requires two objects, one red and the other green.
+The a.mp4 is a video demo.

 ### Pre-requieites